DeVane Batchelor is a co-owner and serves as President of the firm.

 Fletcher is a co-owner and serves as a senior project manager.

 Fletcher became a partner with A+B in July of 2016; however, he has been with the company since 2007.
 He received his Bachelor of Science degree in Construction Science and Management, minoring in Business Administration, from Clemson University.
 As senior project manager, Fletcher takes a lead role in all facets of the construction process from…Continue Reading

-Dave joined the A+B team in 2017 as a and Project Manager with 37 years of construction and engineering experience, including twenty-seven years as a principal of two construction firms.
+Dave joined the A+B team in 2017 as a Senior Project Manager with 37 years of construction and engineering experience, including twenty-seven years as a principal of two construction firms.
 He received a Bachelor of Science in Civil Engineering Technology from The University of Pittsburgh in 1980 and a Master of Science in Industrial Administration…Continue Reading

 Kelsey Nelson joined the A+B team in 2016 as an Administrative Assistant.
 She has seven years’ experience in administrative duties from working in apartment leasing, and being a receptionist at a car dealership.
 Kelsey assists in every aspect of the company from accounts payable, accounts receivable, and anything else that may come up during the…Continue Reading

 Jonathan Saul joined Allen+Batchelor Construction in 2020 as an Assistant Project Manager.
 Born and raised in Augusta, Georgia, he received his Bachelor of Science degree in Construction Management, with a minor in Business from Georgia Southern University.
 Prior to joining Allen+Batchelor, Jonathan worked as an estimator for a large general contractor.
 He has estimated both…Continue Reading